IsaDah/Arduino-Smart-House/README.md

 Fritzing PNG showing how Arduino circuit is connected each white led represents a room.

 Remember pair the device with bluetooth module first the password might vary from module to module, either 1234 or 0000.
-After pairing you can establish connection through this included android app.
+After pairing open up the App and establish connection, the Bluetooth module by now should stop blinking.